-

 Other vs others

-We normally use other + plural noun.
+We normally use other + a plural noun.

 - I want to see other shops before deciding.